How to start composting at home, even if you don’t have a yard

 Q: Ummm … What is the point of composting?

 A: It’s good for the planet.
 According to the Environmental Protection Agency, nearly 41 million tons of food waste were generated by Americans in 2017 alone, with just over 6 percent of that amount used for composting and 18 percent as combustion for energy recovery programs.
-The vast majority of food waste ends up in landfills, where it creates methane gas that damages Earth’s atmosphere and contribute to climate change.
+The vast majority of food waste ends up in landfills, where it creates methane gas that damages Earth’s atmosphere and contributes to climate change.
 Food waste accounts for the largest single source of waste in landfills, clocking in around 22 percent, according to the EPA.
 Composting keeps food waste out of landfills and puts it to good use growing new food.

 Q: Okay, but what exactly is compost and why is it a good thing?